nwawrzyniak/mtc/README.md

 # mtc (minimal-tor-chat)
 An extremely minimalistic text post server for over-anonymous chatting
 ## Dependencies
-You will need to install the following tools before building simple-text-html
+You will need to install the following tools before building mtc:

 - Node.js
 - npm